GTKC Knowledgebase

 If you have any problems getting MPD to work, then go to the excellent La Cocina site where you'll find a lot of useful help. (site now dead)

-Some of the info is now replicated on Github here
+Some of the info from the above site is now replicated on Github here

 Once you are sure everything is working correctly;